jnhuang02/cse15l-lab-reports/lab-report-1-week-2.md

 # 6.Optimizing Remote Running

-To run commands remotely, use the command `ssh cs15lwi22@ieng6.ucsd.edu "ls`.
+To run commands remotely, use the command `ssh cs15lwi22@ieng6.ucsd.edu "ls"`.
 It is also useful to use a semicolon so that multiple files can be run at once, such as cp WhereAmI.java ; java WhereAmI.
 Arrow keys can also be used to access previous commands to avoid typing it all over again.

 ![optimize](Optimizing-remote-running.png)